Sloth Conservation And Wildlife Experience

 Itinerary

-Below is an example of a 2-week itinerary, but as this project is based at a wildlife sanctuary, the daily itinerary can often change depending on the needs of the sanctuary and the animals present at any given time.
+Below is an example of a 2-week itinerary.
+As this project is based at a wildlife sanctuary, the daily itinerary can often change depending on the sanctuary's needs and the animals present at any given time.

 For families, it is possible to join this project for 1 week.
 Please enquire for more information.